Binjian/data-io-nbdev/README.md

 # Overview

-tspace is an data pipleline framework for deep reinforcement learning with IO interface, processing and configuration
+tspace is an data pipleline framework for deep reinforcement learning with IO interface, processing and configuration.
+The main features are:

 - Working in training and inferrence mode
   - logging and monitoring with cutelog or TUI interface